aashaykorani/C-SystemCalls-and-Threads/README.md

-# Analyzing and improving System Call Speeds in C with Pthreads
+# Analyzing and Improving System Call Speeds in C with Pthreads

 ## Goal